-4 Best Practices for Aligning Sales and Marketing Internationally
+4 Awesome Practices for Valuable Sales and Marketing Alignment

 Sales and marketing alignment is already a challenge, but it’s even more difficult when your company is expanding internationally.
-In addition to thinking about how to adapt sales content and processes to account for new markets, you also have to consider how to keep sales and marketing teams on the same page across time zones and large distances.
-The following four sales and marketing alignment best practices will provide you with the tactics you need to encourage sellers and marketers to work together and overcome the challenges that come from expansion and internationalization.
+In addition to thinking about how to adapt content and processes to account for new markets, you also have to consider how to keep commercial and marketing teams on the same page across time zones and large distances.
+The following four awesome sales and marketing alignment best practices will provide you with the tactics you need to encourage sellers and marketers to work together.
+That will enable them to overcome the challenges stemming from expansion and internationalization.

 An organization’s sales and marketing alignment needs an established foundation at home before it succeeds in a new country.
-Research shows that organizations with tightly aligned sales and marketing teams have 38% higher sales win rates and 36% higher customer retention rates.
+Research shows that organizations with tightly aligned sales and marketing teams have 38% higher deal win rates.
+In addition they have 36% higher customer retention rates.
 So, before you set your sights on globalizing, be sure your sales and marketing strategies have proven to be effective on your home turf.

 Organizations may also benefit from tools that help assess sales and marketing alignment.
 This can help companies identify what works and what doesn’t.
 Once established, they can then take that information to form a set of unique sales and marketing alignment best practices for their organization.
 When the company expands, these practices can serve as a foundation to build upon so they don’t have to start from scratch.